vExcess/JITLang/README.md

 **Object** - The root class of all other classes and objects
 **Array** - A special type of object where each key is an integer that can be read/write using the [] operator
 **Function** - Functions are objects so that they can be treated like first class functions and be passed around by reference
+**String** - Strings are just an object version of the primitive string data type

 ## Variables
 Variables are created in the format